 This daily weather pattern complements the natural cycles of the coffee plant and in turn it contributes to the smooth, balance acidity.
 Another important factor we noticed is the way the sun hits the coffee beans and the relationship that farmers take with the sun.
 Direct exposure causes the coffee become more acidic and bitter.
 Depending on the town’s geographic condition and the growing practices of the farm, the coffee produced can taste completely different.

 We wanted the smoothest and most consistent cup of coffee so we sought out farmers that use the “bosque” method, a rustic or traditional poly-culture, which utilizes an ecosystem of shade trees to block the coffee from the sun direct exposure and fruit trees for flavor, providing diversification for the farmer and a rich habitat for wildlife (like the little frog that visited us while picking coffee.)

 A shade tree is a tree that grown over the coffee plants to protect them from sun rays.
 Often nitrogen-regulating legumes called guamo tree are used.
 Over 6 different guamo varieties can be seen in the pictures here, creating a multi-layered canopy of shading for the plants.
 Bananas, orange and passion fruit trees grow scattered long the farm providing the complex fruity and nutty tones to the coffee beans.
-Colombians take their coffee quite seriously!
+Colombians take their horticulture quite seriously!

 They even celebrate the generations of each of their plants, keeping track of each grandchild or great grandchild of plants they had planted, some as long as 7 years ago without even having to take a look.
 We learned that a plant will tell you which generation it is based on what stalk it shoots off from, making it way easier for farmer newbies like us to figure it out.